analogsenses/source/source/_posts/2015-02-19-adventures-in-film-photography-the-canon-ae-1-program.markdown

 The Canon AE-1 Program is a technical marvel of simplicity, ergonomics, functionality and yes, charm.
 I truly enjoy using this camera and, despite not offering all the latest and greatest features, it has everything I need to create the images I want.
 Most importantly, it always leaves me wanting to come back for more, and inspires me to try new things and get out of my comfort zone.
 It’s everything a great camera should be.

 I’ve recently purchased a Canon EOS 3 film SLR, which is one of the latest high-end film cameras that Canon made.
-Obviously, the EOS 3 offers many more features and better performance than the AE-1 Program but to me, the AE-1 Program has something else that EOS 3 will never have.
+Obviously, the EOS 3 offers many more features and better performance than the AE-1 Program but to me, the AE-1 Program has something else that the EOS 3 will never have.
 It’s an amazing tool that lets you see the world in a whole different way, and I love it.

 <p class="extra-width"><img src="https://farm9.staticflickr.com/8633/15965059993_8a3c0891b1_o.jpg" title="Casa de Bicis"/></p>